The dam truth: Climate change means more Lake Orovilles

 Climate science and basic physics suggest we are already seeing a shift in the delicate rainfall patterns of the West Coast.
 A key to understanding how California’s rainy season is changing lies in understanding what meteorologists call “atmospheric rivers,” thin, intense ribbons of moisture that stream northeastward from the tropical Pacific Ocean and provide California with up to half of its annual rainfall.
 Exactly how atmospheric rivers will change depends on greenhouse gas emissions and science that’s still being worked out.

-Atmospheric rivers are already responsible for roughly 80 percent of California’s flooding events—including the one at Lake Oroville—and there’s reason to believe they are changing in character.
+Atmospheric rivers are already responsible for roughly 80 percent of California’s flooding events — including the one at Lake Oroville — and there’s reason to believe they are changing in character.
 Since warmer air can hold more water vapor, atmospheric rivers in a warming climate are expected to become more intense, bringing perhaps a doubling or tripling in frequency of heavy downpours.
 What’s more, as temperatures increase, more moisture will fall as rain instead of snow, increasing the pressure on dams and waterways during the peak of the rainy season.
 There’s even new evidence that especially warm atmospheric rivers can erode away existing snowpack.

 Peter Gleick, chief scientist of the Pacific Institute and frequent visitor to the Oroville area, is clear about what the drama at Oroville represents.
 “We’re seeing evidence of more extremes,” he says.
 “To ignore that would be a mistake.”